saferite-data/Zoho---Taxjar-Integration-/README.md

 # Zoho---Taxjar-Integration-
-Api conection between zoho and taxjar with python.
+Api connection between zoho and taxjar with python.